The Holes in the Wall Collective Center for Creative Research, Reflection & Action

 • Additional building include a chicken coop, spring house and outdoor sauna.

 • 9 acres of perennial gardens, apple trees and open fields for building the Holes in the Wall Collective Tiny Farm.

 • 11 additional acres PERC approved as additional building sites.

 • Just under 40 acres of woodlands, including glacial stones, trails and a natural spring.

 • Other grounds features include a small brook with a walking bridge, slightly sloped hillsides, flat grounds for building, stone walls, woods and open fields.
 The land has a high solar potential marker and is South facing.

 What We Need to Make it Happen.

 Having rented for three years to build the Creative Residency Program, Holes in the Wall Collective is well aware of the overhead associated with maintaining a property.
 We understand all the myriad components that go into hosting a center, including the utilities, heating costs and supplies it will take to run our programs.
 We also have experience with building and land infrastructure costs – including the building of two gardens, a shed and coop, a tiny house and exterior bathroom with associated plumbing.
-With this knowledge, we are well aware that in order to successfully achieve our next steps we will need a significant amount of capital to keep our organization and our property healthy.
+With this knowledge, we aware that in order to successfully achieve our next steps we will need a significant amount of capital to keep our organization and our property healthy.

 We are looking to raise $500,000 (we'll start with $250,000 !) in order for us to make an offer.
 This will allow us to continue our programming and fulfill our operating budget without adding on a mortgage that would tip us from healthy hustlers to manic fundraisers...

 We are looking for pledges, for capital donations, for no or low-interest loans from individuals.